Pennsylvania Railroad class N1s: Overview

 The 2-10-2 wheel arrangement, ten driving wheels with a two-wheel leading truck and a two-wheel cast KW-pattern trailing truck under a large Belpaire firebox, suited the N1s' intended purpose well.
-They were drag freight engines, designed to haul heavy freight up the 0.3% grade leading out of the PRR's "Lake ports," and were rated at 6000 tons (5443 tonnes) on these relatively easy grades.
+They were drag freight engines, designed to haul heavy freight up the 0.3% grade leading out of the PRR's "Lake ports," and were rated at 6000 ST on these relatively easy grades.
 The design was developed by the PRR's Fort Wayne Shops and orders were placed with Alco (Brooks) (35 locomotives) and Baldwin (25 locomotives) for a total of 60; the first Alco locomotive was delivered in December 1918, with the remainder arriving during 1919.

 Pennsylvania Railroad N1s #7128 in Erie, PA in 1948.
 Note the repositioned headlight compared to the original 'Lines West' configuration.

 The N1s was a large locomotive; the boiler was the largest then used on any non-experimental PRR locomotive, and the firebox had 79.9 sqft of grate area and a 5 ft long combustion chamber.
 No feedwater heater was fitted, but a mechanical stoker and power reverse were installed, being necessities on such a large locomotive.
 Boiler pressure was initially set at 205 psi, but was quickly raised to 215 psi.
 The boiler was reportedly designed to take a pressure of 250 psi, but whether it attained this pressure in service is not known.

 PRR N1s #8363 in its official builders' photo.

 To allow the locomotive to negotiate tight 22-degree curves, the first and fifth driving axles were fitted with lateral motion devices and the center axle was blind.